 Generation Business, Transmission Business and Distribution Wires Business is entitled to earn 15.5% return on the equity (RoE) at the beginning of the Year and 15.5% return on the 50% of the Equity added during the year.
 Retail Supply Business is entitled to earn 17.5% return on the Equity (RoE) at the beginning of the Year and 17.5% return on the 50% of the Equity added during the year.

 When you look at your electricity bill, chances are that you only look at the amount to be paid and make transactions in a hurry.
-A question arises that if the amount is the only thing that needs your attention, or are there different components of electricity bills such as tariff details that should be taken care of?
+A question arises if the amount is the only thing that needs your attention, or are there different components of electricity bills such as tariff details, and electricity bill unit price in Mumbai that should be taken care of?
 It’s a topic that requires a discussion after weighing in different perspectives.

 While reading the electricity bill, we must understand its various components.
-We also need to understand the tariffs which can highly influence the total bill amount.
-Here, we’ll walk you through the electricity tariff, what it exactly is, the factors affecting the electricity tariff, and finally, its various types.
+We also need to understand the revised tariffs in Mumbai which can highly impact the total bill amount.
+Here, we’ll walk you through the Adani Electricity revised tariff, what it exactly is, the factors affecting the electricity tariff rates, and finally, its various types.

-Before getting into the details of power tariffs, let's quickly glance at tariffs through their definition.
+Before getting into Adani Electricity’s new tariff details, let’s quickly understand tariffs through their definition.

-Electricity tariffis the amount charged for the supply of electricity usage.
-The charges vary for different customers depending on the season or time of the day when the energy is used.
-In simple words, an electricity tariff is a method through which the customer is charged a particular amount for energy power consumption.
-This component of the electricity bill includes the cost of supplying and producing the electricity at a reasonable price.
+The electricity tariff is the amount charged for the supply of electricity usage.
+The charges of electricity cost per unit in Mumbai vary for different customers depending on the season or time of the day when the energy is used.
+In simple words, Adani Electricity tariff is a method through which the customer is charged a particular amount for energy power consumption.
+This component of the electricity bill (tariff) includes the cost of supplying and producing the electricity at a reasonable price.

-The tariff that the customer will eventually end up paying is highly dependent on energy consumption, as consumers’ requirements can vary.
+The types of tariffs that the customer will eventually end up paying are highly dependent on electricity consumption, as consumers’ requirements can vary.
 It usually starts with LT (low tension) or HT (high tension).
-LT is generally applied for more residential and commercial areas where the energy usage is comparatively low.
+LT is generally applied for more residential and commercial areas where energy usage is comparatively low.
 However, HT codes are used for larger complexes and industries.
-Bigger consumers pay higher tariffs as their energy needs are much higher than those of other consumers, including the domestic and commercial consumers.The various factors on which the electricity tariffs are dependent upon:
+Bigger consumers pay higher power tariffs as their energy needs are much higher than those of other consumers, including domestic and commercial consumers.The various factors on which the electricity tariffs are dependent upon:

 The formula: C = Ax + By + D